alalloodel/JarrydRepo/README.md

 For the pipeline to deploy, you will need to create a few pipeline variables:

-- $(env.AWS_CREDENTIALS_PROFILE_NAME): The profile setup with your AWS credentials in Azure
+- $(AWS_CREDENTIALS_PROFILE_NAME): The profile setup with your AWS credentials in Azure
-- $(env.AWS_DEPLOYMENT_REGION): The region in which you want to deploy your web app
+- $(AWS_DEPLOYMENT_REGION): The region in which you want to deploy your web app
-- $(env.AWS_DEPLOYMENT_BUCKET): The bucket that is created to deploy your web app - must match your web app bucket name *(webAppBucketName variable in serverless/resources/storage/serverless.yml)*.
+- $(AWS_DEPLOYMENT_BUCKET): The bucket that is created to deploy your web app - must match your web app bucket name *(webAppBucketName variable in serverless/resources/storage/serverless.yml)*.
-- $(env.AWS_DEPLOYMENT_STAGE): The stage of your deployment
+- $(AWS_DEPLOYMENT_STAGE): The stage of your deployment
+- $(CLOUDFRONT_SECRET): A secret that is included in cloudfront as well as the s3 bucket to secure the bucket and allow access only from CloudFront even though the bucket is public

-Steps are as follows:
+- DEPLOYMENT_VERSION: Deployment version of the azure pipeline - can be used as a unique variable if required Steps are as follows:

 ![pipeline-step-1](meta-assets/setup-azure-pipeline-1.png)